A look at who lived in the houses in Norton in Hales.

 By 1859 the Walley family left Norton Farm and on the 1861 census Elizabeth, now a retired farmer aged 75 is living at Betton Wood Farm house with her daughter Caroline Bennion aged 37, son in law and head of the household Henry H Bennion aged 42, a farmer of 175 acres and her children Sarah E Walley aged 32 and son Richard Walley aged 34.
 Elizabeth died later that year.

-In November 1859 John Eardley became the new tenant farmer.
+In November 1859 John Eardley became the new tenant farmer, then owned by William Griffin, Brand Hall.

-John Eardley b.1834 at Mucklestone, was one of ten children born to Daniel Eardley and Ann Bourne of Bearstone Farm.
+John Eardley, born at Bearstone in 1834, he was the second son of Daniel Eardley, and his wife Ann (formerly Miss Bourne, daughter of John Bourne of Rectory Farm, Mucklestone).
 When John came to Norton Farm, being unmarried he brought with him his sister Mary Ann Eardley b.1836 as housekeeper.
 In 1860 Mary married John Dunn of Willoughbridge Farm, so she was replaced by other sister Fanny Eardley b.1839.
 In 1862/3 she left Norton Farm to marry John Blockley.
-Finally before John married another young sister Jane Eardley b.1842 came to be housekeeper.
+Finally before John married, another young sister Jane Eardley b.1842 came to be housekeeper.
 On the 8th September 1864 John Eardley married Fanny Broomfield.